bsimpson49/caleandben/README.md

 4. Open up the hello.py file, press F5 to run it, and then a terminal window will appear and the code will be executed.

 ## Pyramids!
-I've written a basic script to get you started on solving the pyramids problem here: https://open.kattis.com/problems/pyramids
+I've written a basic script to get you started on solving the pyramids problem.
+The problem description is here: https://open.kattis.com/problems/pyramids